deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "Be serious."
 Ava protested.

 "I was!"
 Hayley assured her.
 "But the simplest way is to just ask him.
-Failing that, if you want to be sure…well, if you make it obvious that you want him, then you'll know soon enough either way."
+Failing that, if you want to be sure...well, if you make it obvious that you want him, then you'll know soon enough either way."

-"So…how do I make it obvious?"
+"So...how do I make it obvious?"

 Hayley laughed.
 "Go into his room wearing some perfume and one of his T-shirts and nothing else, kiss him, then grab his wrist and put his hand on your butt." she said.
 "He'd have to be *dead* not to get that message."

 "But what if–?"

 Hayley interrupted her, patiently.
 "Ava.
 Sweetie.
 Everything after that point is for you and him, okay?
 There's no script.
 Just *talk* to one another.
-Tell him how you feel, tell him what you want to do, tell him what you want *him* to do, ask him what *he* wants…That's the most important thing, okay?
+Tell him how you feel, tell him what you want to do, tell him what you want *him* to do, ask him what *he* wants...That's the most important thing, okay?
 Communication."

-"That sounds…awkward."
+"That sounds...awkward."
 Ava was blushing.

 "It will be.
 Forget what it's like in movies, sex is always at least a little bit awkward.
 Your first time most of all.
-Just…live with that and try to have fun."
+Just...live with that and try to have fun."

-"…Thanks, Hayley."
+"...Thanks, Hayley."

 "No; thank *you*.
-It's good to…" she'd been about to say something about falling back into that mother role, but decided against it. "…to be able to give advice." she finished.
+It's good to..." she'd been about to say something about falling back into that mother role, but decided against it. "...to be able to give advice." she finished.

 Ava smiled and gave her a little hug.
 She left the house looking much more relaxed than she had entered it.